sker65/testrail-mcp/README.md

 }
 ```

-#### Winsurf
+#### Windsurf

-In Winsurf, add a new tool with the following configuration:
+In Windsurf, add a new tool with the following configuration:

 ```json
 {